Malaysian Slang Words Only Locals Use

-No, we don’t mean ‘one’ the numerical digit.
-We often use this word as a confirmation for our statement or question, usually added at the end of each sentence.
+No, we don’t mean ‘one’ on the numerical digit.
+We often use this word to confirm our statement or question, usually added at the end of each sentence.

-Example: “Ask this girl any questions about Malaysia.
+Example: “Ask this girl questions about Malaysia.
 She sure knows one.”

 51 Pattern (Malaysian Slang)

 When English speakers say ‘pattern,’ they mean repeated decorative designs.

 In Malaysia, this word is frequently used to describe a person who acts in various unusual behaviors.

 Example: “So you’re telling me you like banana-flavored ice cream but not the fruit?
 Can you don’t so pattern ah?”